SagarBansal7/iOS-Application-Solution-Firms/README.md

 ![abc](https://user-images.githubusercontent.com/37155988/93030375-9c369380-f5f0-11ea-82b8-603f3d2a557b.png)

-<div align="center">(Here, each circle represents an app category, size represents the average price per app (small circle being cheaper and large circle being costlier), and color varies by the weighted average of ratings per application (Bright Yellow being the lowest and Deep Purple being the highest value).)</div>
+<div align="center">(Here, each circle represents an app category, size represents the average price per app (small circle being cheaper and large circle being costlier), and color varies by the weighted average of ratings per application (bright yellow being the lowest and deep purple being the highest value).)</div>

 #### Visual Marketing of the Apps